Handling incomplete outcomes and covariates in cluster-randomized trials: doubly-robust estimation, efficiency

 Figure~\ref{fig:sim2} presents the result of the second simulation study.
-We first consider the special case where $\delta_1 -\delta_0 =0$, i.e., no selection bias.
-From Figure~\ref{fig:sim2}, we observe that the proposed methods are less sensitive to missing data assumptions when we have fewer missing data or more clusters.
-Intuitively, fewer missing data make the unobserved missing data distribution less influential, and more clusters will yield smaller variance, making the boundaries of confidence intervals further away from zero.
-For the same reason of precision, the DR-ML estimator is also less sensitive than the DR-PM estimator.
-As $\delta_1 -\delta_0$ becomes larger, selection bias increasingly contributes to the estimation bias, which leads to stronger sensitivity on the missing data assumptions.
+In the absence of selection bias (i.e., $\delta_1 -\delta_0 =0$), the proposed methods are less sensitive to missing data assumptions when there is less missing data or a larger number of clusters.
+Intuitively, less missing data reduces the influence of the unobserved data distribution, while a larger number of clusters decreases the variance, pushing the confidence interval boundaries further from zero.
+We also observe that the DR-ML estimator is less sensitive than the DR-PM estimator.
+As $\delta_1 -\delta_0$ increases, selection bias contributes more substantially to estimation bias, resulting in greater sensitivity of the estimates to the missing data assumptions.